 What do you do as a music therapist?

-As part of Child Life/Child Development Services at Mattel Children's Hospital UCLA, I work with the child-life specialists to support children coping with their hospitalization.
+As part of Child Life/Child Development Services at UCLA Mattel Children's Hospital, I work with the child-life specialists to support children coping with their hospitalization.
 I work primarily with patients in the pediatric ICU, as well as the hematology oncology unit.
 Medical or support staff refer patients for music therapy.

 I spend time getting to know the patient and family, to develop and implement goals tailored to each patient to gauge progress.
 There are several common interventions that I use.
 One example is visualization through musical imagery for an anxious or stressed patient.
 Another is adaptation of a popular song to help increase communication and expression, encouraging patients to make musical choices and "conduct" the music to increase their sense of autonomy and control.
 I also offer therapeutic voice or guitar lessons for both rehabilitation and increased confidence.